-SNAP provides direct, automatic access to library catalogs, databases, and other electronic resources.
-SNAP has a commitment to continuous improvement of the system and to expanding the range of resources available via the online system.
-To that end, SNAP is now providing direct access to the Internet.
-Through SNAP, individuals may have free and equitable access to Internet resources to empower, enrich and enhance lives.
+The McCarthy Library provides direct, automatic access to library catalogs, databases, and other electronic resources.
+The Library has a commitment to continuous improvement of the system and to expanding the range of resources available via the online system.
 The Internet is one of the many library resources.
-All together, these support the independent learning of individuals and provide a variety of resources that reflect the diversity of Solano and Napa Counties' multicultural communities as well as our interconnectedness with the global village.
+All together, these support the independent learning of individuals and provide a variety of resources that reflect the diversity of Napa Counties' multicultural communities as well as our interconnectedness with the global village.

-SNAP does not endorse the viewpoints or vouch for the accuracy of information obtained through the Internet.
-SNAP member libraries do not control or monitor material which may be accessible from Internet sources.
-The SNAP member libraries' selection policies which serve to govern the purchase of materials are not applicable to material accessed electronically.
+The McCarthy Library does not endorse the viewpoints or vouch for the accuracy of information obtained through the Internet.
+Polaris member libraries do not control or monitor material which may be accessible from Internet sources.
+The Polaris member libraries' selection policies which serve to govern the purchase of materials are not applicable to material accessed electronically.
 Library patrons use the Internet and electronic databases at their own risk.
-SNAP and its member libraries assume no responsibility and shall have no liability for any direct, indirect, or consequential damages arising from use of its database server or from its connection to the Internet.
+The McCarthy Library and its member libraries assume no responsibility and shall have no liability for any direct, indirect, or consequential damages arising from use of its database server or from its connection to the Internet.
 Library staff will identify and display specific starting points for searches which are appropriate to the libraries' missions and service roles.
-SNAP is not responsible for changes in content of the sources to which it links or for the content of sources accessed through secondary links.
+The McCarthy Library is not responsible for changes in content of the sources to which it links or for the content of sources accessed through secondary links.

 Each individual user must accept responsibility for determining which electronic resources they will access and determining for themselves the relative value of the content.
-SNAP cannot censor access to material or protect users from offensive information.
+The McCarthy Library cannot censor access to material or protect users from offensive information.
 Since the Internet is not secure, each user accepts personal and financial responsibility for information transmitted or received.

 Children's Access and Usage

-SNAP affirms the right and responsibility of parents and guardians to determine and monitor their children's use of library materials and resources.
-Restriction of a child's access to the Internet is the responsibility of the parent or guardian; SNAP does not have the right or responsibility to act in the place of the parent (in loco parentis).
+The McCarthy Library affirms the right and responsibility of parents and guardians to determine and monitor their children's use of library materials and resources.
+Restriction of a child's access to the Internet is the responsibility of the parent or guardian; the Library does not have the right or responsibility to act in the place of the parent (in loco parentis).
 There will be some resources which parents or guardians may feel are inappropriate for their children.
 Parents or guardians should let their children know if there are materials which they do not want them to use.
 Parents or guardians are encouraged to work closely with their children in selecting and using materials and resources that are consistent with their own distinct family and personal viewpoints or values.
 Parents or guardians should supervise their children's Internet sessions.
 Parents or guardians and children are encouraged to read Child Safety on the Information Highway produced by the National Center for Missing and Exploited Children and Interactive Services Association.
-It is available at public service desks throughout the SNAP system.

 Ethical and Acceptable Use

 All users of electronic information resources such as the Internet are expected to use these resources in a responsible manner, consistent with the educational and informational purposes for which they are provided.
-It is unacceptable to use SNAP's computer systems and Internet resources for any purposes which violate the law or SNAP member library policies.
+It is unacceptable to use Polaris computer systems and Internet resources for any purposes which violate the law or Polaris member library policies.
 The following is a list of unacceptable uses:

 - Violation of applicable federal or state laws